-This guitar was first seen at the Castaic Lake Amphitheatre, Castaic, CA on September 26, 1992, when Kurt joined Mudhoney on stage and played a couple of songs (video below).
-At that point, the guitar seemed to have been completely stock, but by July 23, 1993, when Kurt was next seen using it, a sticker reading ‘Nixon Now’ was added on the top of the body, just behind the bridge.
+This guitar was first seen at the Castaic Lake Amphitheatre, Castaic, CA, on September 26, 1992, when Kurt joined Mudhoney on stage and played a couple of songs (video below).
+At that point, the guitar seemed to have been completely stock, but by July 23, 1993, when Kurt was next seen using it, a sticker reading ‘Nixon Now’ was added to the top of the body, just behind the bridge.

 Feedback